flix/flix/docs/DIDYOUKNOW.md

   (they can be called with pure or impure functions).
 The exceptions are functions that define (or use) equality, ordering, etc.

-- Mutating data structure operations end with an exclamation mark.
+- operations that mutate data structures end with an exclamation mark.
 For example `Array.transform!`.

 - the Flix standard library uses records to avoid confusion when functions take multiple arguments of the same type.
 For example, `String.contains` must be called as `String.contains(substr = "foo", "bar")`.